The influence of Wilson lines on heavy quark anti-quark potential and mass: Discussion

 \section{Discussion}

 We investigated holographic heavy quark potential from holographic Wilson loops in the AdS soliton with gauge potential.
 We examined two kinds of loops.
 For $\phi =$const, holographic heavy quark potential exhibits the area law behavior {as a function of the inter-quark distance.} The QCD string tension (the slope of the potential) decreases with an increase in gauge potential.
 It implies that the mass of the excitations decreases, as expected from the results of holographic renormalized entanglement entropy and the entropic C-function~\cite{Fujita:2023bdk}.
 In the extremal limit ($M_0=0$), we still observe the area law for $a_{\phi}\neq 0$, while Kaluza-Klein modes become massless.
+It shows that the mass of excitations is nonzero.
 The QCD string tension increases by $|a_{\phi}|$.

+{Note that Hawking-Page phase transition will affect heavy quark potential.
+The AdS black hole is more stable at large gauge potential $a_{\phi}>a_{\phi, c}$ and Hawking-Page phase transition occurs because free energy of the AdS soliton with a gauge potential even becomes positive at that case.
+The area law will be valid for small $a_{\phi}$, while it disappears under conditions $a_{\phi}\ge a_{\phi, c}$, where quark anti-quark potential disappears, showing deconfinement.
+Therefore, the twisting parameter prefers anti-periodic boundary conditions on fermions, leading to chiral symmetry breaking and then confinement at $M_0L >>1$. }

 For $x=$const and non-zero Kaluza-Klein mass, physics analogous to the dissociation occurs. {the potential has a finite range and vanishes at a critical inter-quark distance $L=L_c$}.
 When $a_{\phi}$ increases, physics analogous to the dissociation is less likely to occur.
 The potential deepens with an increase of $a_{\phi}$.
 It implies that the mass of heavy quarkonia decreases due to the relation $m_{Q\bar{Q}}\sim 2m_Q+E_{n,l}$, where $m_Q$ is the mass of a heavy quark and $E_{n,l}$ is binding energy as shown in Table \ref{Tablemass}.
-The mass of holographic heavy quarkonium is less than the mass of bottomoinum a little.
+The mass of holographic heavy quarkonium is less than the mass of bottomonium a little.
 In the extremal limit ($M_0=0$), the Kaluza-Klein mass is zero, and no phase transition occurs.
 Table \ref{Tableext} shows that even the meson mass approaches zero for large $|a_{\phi}|$.